Hypoglycemia

 - Wait 15 minutes, then check blood glucose a second time, if possible.

-Sources of fast-acting glucose (15 g)
+Sources of fast-acting glucose

-(blood sugar below 4 mmol/L) |
+Blood sugar below 4 mmol/L (15 grams of glucose) |

 Glucose tablets:

-1 cup (250 mL) of fruit juice or regular soft drink (not a diet soft drink) 20 mL (4 teaspoons) of honey or maple syrup or corn syrup 5 packets of white sugar (or 20 mL) diluted in water (never use artificial sweeteners such as Splenda®) 7 LifeSavers candies |
+5 packets of white sugar (or 20 mL) diluted in water (never use artificial sweeteners such as Splenda) |

-Chocolate, pastries and whole fruits are not the best choices when treating hypoglycemia.
-These sugars are considered too slow-acting. |
+Chocolate, pastries and whole fruits are not the best choices for the treatment of hypoglycemia.
+These sugars are considered too slow acting.

 [UNIPRIX] © Copyright Vigilance Santé